 They don’t know how to wear them or even when to wear them.
 Let’s take these problems out of the equation.

-Whether you’re wearing a tweed waistcoat beneath your tweed jacket or a wool option under your suit, choosing the right waistcoat is essential.
+You guessed it; there are some sorts of “waistcoat rules”.
+So whether you’re wearing a tweed waistcoat beneath your tweed jacket or a wool option under your suit, choosing the right waistcoat is essential.
 Like all other pieces of menswear, there are a few things to consider:

 The right waistcoat should have high armholes and fit snugly around your torso and shoulders.
 It shouldn’t pull at the back fabric or at the buttons, however.
 Avoid excess material at all costs.
 It will simply make you look larger than you are.
 Some other tips on how to make sure the waistcoat fits include: